hariganeshs/HelloGerman/BUG_LOG.md

 This document tracks bugs encountered in the HelloGerman app, attempted solutions, and their outcomes for future AI agents.

-## Summary — 2025-09-19: FreeDict Integration and Stability Fixes
+## Summary — 2025-09-19: FreeDict Integration and Unified Dictionary Fixes

 - Integrated FreeDict as the primary offline dictionary source:
   - Added `FreedictReader` to parse `.index`, decompress `.dict.dz`, and provide exact lookup and suggestions.